 Miller High Life isn’t what you should be drinking this New Year’s Eve.
 While the legacy lager may be qualified for a hipster revival, its motto as “The Champagne of Beers” would be put to better use by a number of flavorful, fun to drink upstarts, all of which have their fair share of bubbles.

-Saison De Banc Vert by Green Bench Brewing Co.
+Saison De Banc Vert – Green Bench Brewing Company

 Green Bench in St. Petersburg, Florida, created a real winner with this 100-percent oak-fermented farmhouse ale.
 Saison De Banc Vert is teeming with rich hay aroma and pours a beautiful golden orange with a massive marshmallow-fluff head on top.
 The Belgian yeast adds a touch of funk but the standout is the dry, Champagne-like finish that will have you going back for another pour.